kensuke1984/tish/README.md

 Waveform computation by Direct solution method (DSM)

 This software is developed by Kensuke Konishi.
-This software is based on the software which can be downloaded from [tish][University of Tokyo]
+This software is based on the software which can be downloaded from [University of Tokyo][tish]

 **Welcome to the DSM world.**